WhatsApp Preview

 Preview Generation Failures

-• No preview appearing at all when link is pasted in WhatsApp
+• No preview appearing at all when a link is pasted in WhatsApp

 • Preview showing for some recipients but not others due to network-based generation